-“Sticks and stones will break your bones, but names will never harm you,” is a phrase that has been passed on from generation to generation.
+“Sticks and stones will break your bones, but names will never harm you” is a phrase passed on from generation to generation.
 Children are led to believe that words don’t hurt, but in reality, they do.
-The effects of words can have a profound effect on a person’s life.
-This phrase was first uttered by blacks in the American Civil War in 1864.
+Words can have a profound effect on a person’s life.
+Blacks first uttered this phrase in the American Civil War in 1864.
 The phrase focuses on the physical assaults these individuals had to endure.
-We have repeated it so often that were have give the “sticks and stones” phrase a new meaning.
+We have repeated it so often that we have given the phrase “sticks and stones” a new meaning.
 We infer that words do not hurt, but we know they do.
 They can leave life-altering scars that can affect our entire lives.

-To help children deal with the taunts of a bully we often tell children to either walk away, ignore the words or tell a teacher.
+To help children deal with a bully’s taunts, we often tell them to walk away, ignore the words or tell a teacher.
 These are all good strategies, but children need more.
-What happens if a bully follows you, or if you cannot ignore what the bully is saying.
-As children get older they don’t have the confidence that telling will lead to a solution.
+What happens if a bully follows you or you cannot ignore what the bully is saying?
+As children get older, they don’t have the confidence that telling will lead to a solution.

-“What happens if I tell and I don’t get the help.
-Now my problem will be worst.”
+“What happens if I tell and I don’t get the help?
+Now my problem will be worse.”

 As a youth, I was often the target of bullying.
 There were many things that I was teased about, most of which I could ignore.
 It wasn’t until the bully found out that I couldn’t read and write that the bully had any lasting effect on me.

 I was in grade 7 and very sensitive about my learning disability and attention deficit disorder.
 It was my little secret.
 Well, the bully found out my secret and realized that if he made fun of the fact that I couldn’t read and write, he would be able to get me to react and believe his lies.
-The word he used to taunt me was, “dumb.”
+The word he used to taunt me was “dumb.”
 The funny thing was that he didn’t have to call me dumb.
 I was already using the word on myself.
-This word, that was not supposed to hurt was destroying me.
-But, I was determined not to allow the bully to win.
+This word that was not supposed to hurt was destroying me.
+But I was determined not to allow the bully to win.
 I first found out everything I could about my learning disability and my ADHD.
-I found out that there were a lot of famous and successful people with the same diagnosis.
+I discovered many famous and successful people with the same diagnosis.
 This gave me hope.
-I realized it was what you did with what you got that made the difference.
-I worked really hard at improving my ability to read and write.
+I realized what you did with what you got made the difference.
+I worked hard at improving my ability to read and write.
 It wasn’t easy, but worth it.
 After a few years, I became a really good reader.
 This led me to become a storyteller.
-I developed a real love for storytelling so I decided to write my own stories.
-Years later I become a bestselling author.
-I wrote not only books but a script for a television show and songs I later recorded with Kenny MacLean of the rock group Platinum Blonde and Alan Frew from the band Glass Tiger.
+I genuinely loved storytelling, so I wrote my own stories.
+Years later, I became a bestselling author.
+I wrote books, a script for a television show, and songs I later recorded with Kenny MacLean of the rock group Platinum Blonde and Alan Frew from the band Glass Tiger.

-We need to teach children strategies that will help them retain their self-esteem and build their confidence.
+We must teach children strategies to help them retain their self-esteem and build confidence.

 The key strategies to help children retain their self-esteem and build confidence are: